eugenewebdevs/workshops/workshops-2019/alexa/README.md

 ## Lambda

-Teh aws Lambda service will be used to pepare repsponses for an alexa skill.
+The aws Lambda service will be used to pepare repsponses for an alexa skill.

 ## Alexa